-The concept of Neuro Regenerative Rehabilitation Therapy (NRRT) at NeuroGen promotes a multidisciplinary and holistic approach to bring about recovery of neural function with a close integration of Neuro regenerative (including stem cell therapy), Neuro protective (medications) and neurorehabilitative therapies.
+The concept of Neuro Regenerative Rehabilitation Therapy (NRRT) at NeuroGen promotes a multidisciplinary and holistic approach to bring about recovery of neural function with a close integration of Neuro regenerative (including stem cell therapy), Neuro protective (medications) and neurorehabilitative therapies (physical / occupational / speech/ psychological).
 Thus, it combines the best neurobiological repair technologies and neurorestorative techniques.
-The rehabilitation protocol is then individualized to the specific requirements of each patient emphasizing on functional recovery and independence in activities of daily living (ADL).
+The rehabilitation protocol is then individualized to the specific requirements of each patient emphasizing on functional recovery and independence in ADL.
+The rehabilitation team sets up goals and the injected stem cells from within the body help in achieving those goals.
+Studies have shown that exercise induces mobility in the injected stem cells, thereby enhancing the achievable outcomes.
+Hence, neurorehabilitation appears to work complimentarily with stem cells therapy.